 • Violence prevention – low, moderate and high intensity

 • Sexual offender programming – low and moderate/high

 • Drug and alcohol treatment – based on TCU score (outpatient or therapeutic community)

-The results of John’s assessment are:
+The results of John’s assessment were:

 While incarcerated, the DOC delivers cognitive behavioral programming to address treatment needs.
 John's rehabilitative needs:

 • Violence Prevention Moderate Intensity (includes Thinking for a Change)

 • Employed as barber in prison

 • Obtain GED

 Things for John to remember as his parole interview approaches…